-- 5.a.
-Close windows.
-Load an example PFAM alignment (PF08975 from PFAM seed database).
-Choose a residue and place the mouse cursor on it (Residue information will show in alignment window status bar) Click and drag the mouse to create a selection.
+- Load the ferredoxin alignment (PF03460 from PFAM (seed)). - 5.b.
+Selecting an arbitrary region.
+Choose a residue and place the mouse cursor on it (residue information will show in alignment window status bar).
+Click and drag the mouse to the bottom-right to create a selection.
 As you drag, a red box will 'rubber band' out to show the extent of the selection.
 Release the mouse button and a red box borders the selected region.
-Press [ESC] to clear this. - 5.b.
+Press [ESC] to clear this. - 5.c.
 Select one sequence by clicking on the sequence ID panel.
 Note that the sequence ID takes on a highlighted background and a red box appears around the selected sequence.
 Hold down [SHIFT] and click another sequence ID a few positions above or below.
 Note how the selection expands to include all the sequences between the two positions on which you clicked.
-Hold down [CTRL] and then click on several sequences ID's both selected and unselected.
-Note how unselected IDs are individually added to the selection and previously selected IDs are individually deselected. - 5.c.
-Select column by clicking on the Alignment Ruler.
-Note whole column is highlighted with a red box.
-Hold down [SHIFT] and click column beyond.
-Note the selection expands to include all the sequences between the two positions on which you clicked. - 5.d.
-To selecting arbitrary regions in alignment, place the mouse at the top left corner of the region you wish to select.
-Press and hold the mouse button.
-Drag the mouse to the bottom right corner of the chosen region and release the mouse button and a dashed red box appears around the selected region - 5.e.
-Enter Cursor mode using [F2] (or [Fn]-F2 for Macs).
+Hold down [CTRL] and then click on several sequences' IDs both selected and unselected.
+Note how unselected IDs are individually added to the selection and previously selected IDs are individually deselected. - 5.d.
+Select columns by clicking on the Alignment Ruler.
+Note that the selected column is marked with a red box.
+Hold down [SHIFT] and click a column beyond.
+Note the selection expands to include all the sequences between the two positions on which you clicked. - 5.e.
+Enter Cursor mode using [F2], or [Fn]-F2 for Macs.
 Navigate to column 59, row 1 by pressing 5 9, 1 [RETURN].
 Press Q to mark this position.
 Navigate to column 65, row 8 by pressing 6 5, 8 [RETURN].
 Press M to complete the selection.
 Note to clear the selection press the [ESC] key. - 5.f.
-To create a group from the selected the region, click the right mouse button when mouse is on the selection, this opens a pop-up menu in the alignment window.
-Open the Selection ⇒ Edit New Group ⇒ Group Colour menu and select 'Percentage Identity'.
+To create a group from the selected the region, click the right mouse button when mouse is on the selection, this opens a context menu in the alignment window.
+Open the Selection \Rightarrow Edit New Group \Rightarrow Group Colour menu and select Percentage Identity.
 This will turn the selected region into a group and colour it accordingly. - 5.g.
 Hold down [CTRL] and use the mouse to select and deselect sequences in the alignment by clicking on their Sequence ID label.
-Note how the group expands to include newly selected sequences, and the 'Percentage Identity' colouring changes. - 5.h.
-Another way to resize the group is by using the mouse to click and drag the right-hand edge of the selected group. - 5.i.
-The current selection can be exported and saved by right clicking on the text area to open the Sequence ID pop-up menu.
-Follow the menus and pick an output format (eg BLC) from the Selection ⇒ Output to Textbox . . . submenu. - 5.j.
-In the alignment output window, try manually editing the alignment, importing group into a new alignment window by clicking the [New Window] button to import the file into a new alignment window.
+Note how the group expands to include newly selected sequences, and the Percentage Identity colouring changes. - 5.h.
+Another way to resize the group is by using the mouse to click and drag the righthand edge of the selected group. - 5.i.
+The current selection can be exported and saved by right clicking the mouse when on the text area to open the Sequence ID context menu.
+Follow the menus and pick an output format (eg BLC) from the Selection \Rightarrow Output to Textbox ... submenu. - 5.j.
+In the Alignment output window that opens, try manually editing the alignment before clicking the New Window button.
+This opens the edited alignment in a new alignment window.